OS

 References & Further reading:

-Meriel J. Bittner is a PhD fellow at the University of Copenhagen, Denmark.
-She is combining chemical and molecular microbial tools to explore marine microorganisms and their impact on biogeochemical cycles.
-Currently, she is studying the effects of B vitamins as micronutrients on the marine ecosystem.
-Previously she obtained a MSc degree in Ecology and Ecosystems at the University of Vienna studying the deep sea.
-Her research interests include marine biogeochemistry and microbiology.
+Meriel J. Bittner is a Postdoc at the Technical University of Denmark (DTU) in microbial ecology, combining chemical and molecular microbial tools to explore microorganisms and their impact on biogeochemical cycles.
+Previously in her PhD at the University of Copenhagen, she studied the effects of B vitamins as micronutrients on the marine ecosystem.
+Meriel holds a MSc degree in Ecology and Ecosystems from the University of Vienna, where she was involved in deep sea research.
+Her interests include marine biogeochemistry and microbiology.
 She tweets as @merielj3